Slip and Fall

 In Nevada, 309 people died and 2,377 sustained serious injuries at intersections in Nevada from 2011 to 2015.
 These collisions were Nevada’s leading cause of permanent disability.
 Unfortunately, Clark County has the highest number of traffic fatalities every year, accounting for 136 deaths in 2016.
 Most of these collisions were caused by a driver’s negligence.

 People often assume catastrophic car collisions won’t happen to them.
 Yet, thousands of unsuspecting people become victims in serious car wrecks every year, as every experienced auto accident attorney in Las Vegas knows too well.
 Negligent drivers, unsafe roads, and other dangerous conditions put all of us at risk.

 Below are some of the major reasons for the needless injuries and deaths that occur on our roadways every year.

 Estimates vary, but the American Auto Association attributes 25 to 50 percent of all traffic collisions to distracted drivers.
 Sadly, reckless and negligent drivers engage in distracted driving simply because they think they can safely multitask.
-Yet, it is impossible for drivers ensure they don’t injure others when they are using a mobile device, eating, drinking, or otherwise not paying attention.
+Yet, it is impossible for drivers to ensure they don’t injure others when they are using a mobile device, eating, drinking, or otherwise not paying attention.
 According to the National Highway Traffic Safety Administration, 3,477 people died from distracted driving in 2015.
 In fact, texting and driving is one of the most dangerous forms of distracted driving.
 If you or anyone you love has been hurt due to someone’s distracted driving, you should contact an experienced car accident lawyer in Las Vegas to help you receive fair settlement.

-The majority of drunk-driving crashes in Clark County occurred on the weekends, with fatalities peaking on Saturdays and serious injuries peaking on Sundays.
+The majority of drunk-driving crashes in Clark County areas occurred on the weekends, with fatalities peaking on Saturdays and serious injuries peaking on Sundays.
 In 2015, 30% of all Nevada roadway fatalities were the result of driving under the influence.
 Valiant Mott is a car accident attorney Las Vegas residents trust because we have substantial experience getting compensation from drunk drivers.

 Driving when over-tired is negligent driving, and when it causes injuries and fatalities, the driver may be held liable for the injured parties’ damages.